drshahizan/software-engineering/project/project/sec01/curiousity/project.md

 - Handling necessary documents for each activity
 - Distribution of tasks to members
 - Post-event report

+2. <br>Meeting with JKM KTDI (Lim Shi Kai) </b><br>
+At 9 a.m. of 4 May 2023, we had a meeting with Shi Kai at M01, KTDI to discuss about the requirements, wants, and needs of JKM KTDI in doing their pre, during, and post event preparation.

+#### Outcome:
+Problems:
+- Event crashing
+- Manual event preparation process
+- Scheduling conflict

+Solutions:
+- Calendar for annual event
+- Plan events for the year in advance

+3. <br>Meeting with student (Nadia Syahadah Binti Saharudin) </b><br>
+At 9 p.m. of 10 May 2023, we had a meeting with Nadia at M25, KTDI to discuss about the requirements, wants, and needs of a student in joining events.

+#### Outcome:
+Problems:
+- Messy blasting of event registration form in groups

+Solutions:
+- Organized registration link in our system

+4. <br>Meeting with KTDI Principal (LT KOL Prof. Madya Dr. Mohd Noor Azli Bin Haji.
+Ali Khan) </b><br>
+At 4 p.m. of 11 May 2023, we had a meeting with Prof. Madya Dr. Mohd Noor Azli at the KTDI office to discuss about the requirements, wants, and needs as a KTDI staff member in event preparation as well as the post-event operations.

+#### Outcome:
+Problems:
+- Active student quota (manual)

+Solutions:
+- Calculate active quota (systematic)

 ### 3. Software components & modules
 - Provide an overview of the software components or modules developed.